underscoreio/underscoreio/src/html/consulting/adopting/index.md

     </a>
 ---

-## Scala In Just The Right Places

-Our *Adopting Scala* service provides the path to rolling out Scala technologies for your project.
+## Your Project Roadmap

+Adopting Scala runs as a **roadmapping session**.
+We work together, looking at your goals, to identify where and how Scala can best fit.

-As an independent consultancy, Underscore offer experience across the Scala ecosystem.
-This includes core and functional programming libraries, web frameworks, database access and analysis products, messaging, deployment, and build systems.
+As an independent consultancy, Underscore offer experience across the Scala ecosystem, from architecture to build systems.

-We help you identify the right aspects of Scala to fit your goals and team.
+We help you select the rights parts of Scala, and map out adoption for your goals and team.

 ## What You Can Expect

 This service is for CTOs, team leads, and business stakeholders.

-- We meet to understand your needs and concerns.
-- Working with you, we outline an architecture and technologies.
-- Where necessary, we identify areas requiring proof of concept exploration.
-- We present the architecture so it can be challenged to ensure it meets the business needs.
+It runs in one day, and focuses on:

+- The aims of your project.
-- The resulting architecture is documented.
+- The risks, and mitigations.

-A full architecture process is iterative but this service is provided as a time-boxed series of activities.
-The process takes four weeks.
+- High-level user stories and interactions.
+- Appropriate Scala solutions.

+The deliverable from the roadmapping session is an **Adoption Plan**.
+This summarizes the major points of the session, together with additional insights, and a roadmap for delivery.